sandroe2000/layoutzero/README.md

 ## Getting Started

 To begin using this template, choose one of the following options to get started:
-* Clone the repo: `git clone https://github.com/sandroe2000/frontend.git`
-* Clone the repo: `git clone https://bitbucket.org/sandroe2000/frontend`
+* Clone the repo: `git clone https://github.com/sandroe2000/layoutzero.git`
 * Fork the repo

 ## Using the Source Files